caseconsulting/vue-expense-app/unitTests/utils/README.md

 ### Site navigation

 Utils provides a `navigate` function.
 It is required that you use a `nav` object from vars to specify the page (see information about vars below).
-Note that expenses as a more complicated structure than other pages, since it is nested.
+Note that `expenses` has a more complicated structure than other pages, since it is nested.
 The below navigates to the home page:

 ```
 utils.navigate(browser, vars.nav.home)
 ```

 You may optionally specify that you want to use URL replacement rather than manual navigation.
-This may save time, as the default manual navigation simply clicks in the menu.
+This may save time, as the default manual navigation simply clicks in the left navigation menu.
 The below will set manual navigation to `false`, and thus navigation will be done through URL replacement instead:

 ```
 utils.navigate(browser, vars.nav.home, false)